 In summer 2019, I started working for the Swiss government in the ministerial public affairs team at the General Secretariat of the Federal Departement of Defense, Civil Protection and Sport, at the Bundeshaus in Bern.
 I was also a political candidate for the city council elections of November 2020 from the Canton of Bern.
 Currently, I am working as a Project Manager in communication and campagning for a Swiss political party.
 In this context, I'm responsible for federal voting campaigns, for the entire social media presence as well as for the design of new digital formats with parliamentarians in political and strategic communication.

-More information about my projects can be found here:
+More information about my projects can be found here